EduardNovik/movieTone/README.md

 },

 6. Server fetch and client fetch
-   But you need to make sure that you are using node-fetch and dotenv on server not on the client(for client we have axios)
+   But you need to make sure that you are using node-fetch on server not on the client(for client we have axios)

 import fetch from 'node-fetch';
 import { config } from 'dotenv';